 Be aware that if you close the window, the token will be lost, and it will be not possible to see it again.

 Note: If you made a mistake and want to display the token again, it is not possible.
 Instead, you need to create a new token and go through the procedure of the new token generation again.

 Remove the invalid token from the token list by clicking on Revoke bottom for individual token.

 Revoke API token pop-up window will close, and after successful removal, a new pop-up Notification will show in Jira to display successful removal.

 1. Open your desired project in IntelliJ IDEA.

 2. Go to IntelliJ IDEA settings (Ctrl + Alt + S) and under Tools > Task > Servers add new Jira configuration.
 New Jira configuration is possible to add by hitting a + (plus sign) in the bottom left corner of Configurated servers list.
 Select JIRA option.

-3. Add the following information into the Jira server settings:
+3. Add the following information to the Jira server settings:

 Server URL – URL of your Jira

 API token – Provide API token generated in Jira.